 Allergy is a condition of hypersensitivity caused by the overreaction of your body's immune system to harmless foreign substances around you.
 It has various triggers present indoors and outdoors.
 On the other hand, asthma is a chronic lung disease which makes breathing hard and difficult.
 Asthma can be of two types, allergic and non-allergic.
 Non-allergic asthma is caused by stress, medication, smoke, air temperature and infected airways.
 While allergic asthma can be triggered with common allergens present in the air such as pollen, dust and mold.
 Common symptoms of asthma may include coughing, wheezing, shortness of breath and tightness in the chest.
 Similar to allergy, asthma cannot be cured either.

 A food allergy occurs when the immune system overreacts to a harmless substance from food, mistaking it to be harmful invaders and defends against it.
-Common food allergies like those of milk, egg, soy and wheat are the ones children may most often outgrow by the time they reach their late teens.
+Common to food allergies like those of milk, egg, soy and wheat are the ones children may most often outgrow by the time they reach their late teens.
 On the flipside, almost any food can become allergenic at any given time.
 Common food allergy symptoms may include digestive problems, hives or swollen airways, or in a severe case, anaphylaxis.
 Typical allergens are eggs, milk, peanuts, tree nuts, fish, shellfish, wheat and soy.

 Despite its frequency and wide-spread reach, unfortunately allergies cannot be cured.
 But, allergy management is possible.
 It is important to note that allergy medications do not cure the allergy itself, they only ease the allergy symptoms.
 Sure, it may take some hard work and commitment, but with proper care and precaution, one can control the allergy symptoms and lead a normal and healthy life.